 Outdoor Research Helium II Review

-Cons: No hand pockets, loose wrist cuffs
+Cons: No hand pockets, loose wrist cuffs, no particularly durable

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The DWR treatment applied to the Pertex Shield+ fabric held up pretty well during our field and side-by-side testing.
 The one shortcoming with the Helium II's storm worthiness is the wrist/cuff design.
 Because this jacket only offers elastic on the wrist side and no means to tighten it, water can run down your forearms when reaching overhead into rainy weather.